CAUPDxUrbanXLab/UrbanXTools/README.md

 VisibilityAnalysis_VisualSyntaxComputing
 - **Purpose**:
-    - Compute visual graph network analysis by input road network and corresponding scores in 3D context
+    - Compute visual graph network analysis by input road network and corresponding scores in 3D context, which could be used to find out the most informative route.
+Thus, this application is called 3D Informative Visualization
 - **Input**:
     - Cleaned roads, obtained from the VisibilityAnalysis_VisualCalc component
     - Corresponding scores of each road